pslucas0212/rhel-sca-subscriptionmanager/README.md

 Updated - 18 May 2021

-- Simple Content Access (SCA) allows you to register Red Hat software to access Red Hat software content without attaching a subscription to a particluar system or environment.
+- Simple Content Access (SCA) allows you to register Red Hat software to access Red Hat software content without attaching a subscription to a particular system or environment.
 A great use case for SCA is when you want to manage the content of public cloud market place instance of RHEL with Red Hat Smart Management.
 SCA enables you to use a Red Hat Smart Management with a public cloud market place instance of RHEL to manage the marketplace content without consuming a RHEL subscription (no double counting subscription usage).
 You need a Red Hat Smart Management subscription to support each public cloud market place instance of RHEL that will use Red Hat Smart Management.

 - With SCA enabled, you no longer can view Red Hat software consumption in the Red Hat Customer Portal subscription section.
 You can see which repositories are attached to a particular RHEL instance.
 If you want to see the consumption of a particular add-on like the Extended Life Cycle subscription, you can attach that specific subscription to a RHEL instance.